icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [encore.dev](https://encore.dev/) - Backend framework using static analysis to provide automatic infrastructure, boilerplate-free code, and more.
 Includes free cloud hosting for hobby projects.
   * [flightcontrol.dev](https://flightcontrol.dev/) - Deploy web services, databases, and more on your own AWS account with a Git push style workflow.
 Free tier for users with 1 developer on personal GitHub repos.
 AWS costs are billed through AWS, but you can use credits and the AWS free tier.
   * [gigalixir.com](https://gigalixir.com/) - Gigalixir provides one free instance that never sleeps and a free-tier PostgreSQL database limited to 2 connections, 10, 000 rows and no backups for Elixir/Phoenix apps.
-  * [leapcell](https://leapcell.io/) - Leapcell is a reliable distributed applications platform, providing everything you need to seamlessly support your rapid growth.
-The free plan includes 100k service invocations, 10k async tasks and 100k Redis commands.
   * [Northflank](https://northflank.com) - Build and deploy microservices, jobs, and managed databases with a powerful UI, API & CLI.
 Seamlessly scale containers from version control and external Docker registries.
 The free tier includes two services, two cron jobs and 1 database.
   * [Ownkube](https://ownkube.io) - Free single-node k3s in your own AWS account, run apps, databases, workers with a git push.
 Use your AWS credits at peak efficiency.
   * [pipedream.com](https://pipedream.com) - An integration platform built for developers.
 Develop any workflow based on any trigger.
 Workflows are code you can run [for free](https://docs.pipedream.com/pricing/).
 No server or cloud resources to manage.